CidMaciel/FrisbeeDataAnalyzer/README.md

 ## StatNode inner class

-the inner class StatNode represents the nodes within the list and contains a constructor that makes a new StatNode that is then added to the StatList.
+The inner class StatNode represents the nodes within the list and contains a constructor that makes a new StatNode that is then added to the StatList.

 ## getSize method